He was working as a freelance director with various production houses.

 In 2009, Bit quit Publicis to join Swastik Films in March 2010, in order to pursue a career in ad-film direction.

 Bit says that while working as a freelancer, it was the best time to make his own show reel.
 In fact at Swastik Films, he was working on TV production for three months but started missing advertising.
-"I wanted to stick to advertising," he adds.
+"I wanted to stick to advertising,"